RabbitTV22/RandomScripts/nextcloud-assignment.md

 ## Step 5 - Install K3S

-For this step, we will need to install k3s from the AUR (Arch User Repository).
+For this step, we will need to install k3s from the AUR (Arch User Repository)
 ```sh
 sudo pacman -S git fakeroot # install requirements
 git clone https://aur.archlinux.org/k3s-bin.git && cd k3s-bin # clone the k3s repository from the AUR